TanJunHong/CZ4010-Project/README.md

 - **CBC** - Cipher-Block Chaining
 - **UUID** - User Universally Unique Identifier

+---

 ## Precautions

 This password management tool securely encrypts your passwords but this security is only as strong as the weakest component.
 Follow these basic guidelines to ensure that your vault is safe even if your passwords are exposed:

-- Choose a unique password that is not used anywhere else
+- Do not reuse your password
 - Use a highly-varied set of different characters (alphanumeric, symbols, spaces)
-    * Best if it is generated through a reputable password management tool
+  * Best if it is generated through a reputable password management tool (or ours!)
 - Use sufficiently long password
-    * We did not set a minimum password strength for easier testing of this project.
+  * We did not set a minimum master password strength for easier testing of this project.
 In real-life cases, it is important to set a sufficiently long password that takes long to brute-force.
 - Do not include personal information or words in the password
 - Never share your password, not even with your most trusted friends!

-## TODO

-- Generation of random passwords
-    * Auto copy password to fill in, with timer expiry
-    * Generate password - save generated passwords and show history
-- Slides
-- Video